Catalog Description

 Lecture Objectives:

-1. Demonstrate an understanding of the concepts of interactivity and animation on the web from a historical perspective up through current day uses, including technical and design advances.
+1. Differentiate between the concepts and application of interactivity and animation on the web from a historical perspective up through modern uses, including technical and design advances and expectations.

-2. Differentiate between User Interface design (UI) and User Experience design (UX) as they relate to Interaction Design
+2. Discern between User Interface design (UI) and User Experience design (UX) and discuss how they relate to the field of Interaction Design and the principles of usability.

-2. Design web interfaces and experiences that are enhanced by the addition of interactive and animated elements
+2. Design web interfaces and experiences that are enhanced by the addition of interactive and animated elements, and which address the target audience’s key needs and expectations.

-3. Combine images, text, animations, video, graphics and branding to create complete and visually unified digital products
+3. Design and implement images, text, animations, video, graphics, and branding to create complete and visually unified digital products that are suitable for the web.

 4. Implement best practices to aid in the user’s experience of the digital product, such as navigation, form elements and/or common interfaces

-5. Identify and solve technical issues related to the covered software, languages, devices and techniques
+5. Identify and solve technical issues related to the software, languages, devices, tools, technologies, and techniques.

 General Education Information